A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 Specifications and associated guidance notes for your implementation can be found on [A-NZ Peppol GitHub](https://github.com/A-NZ-PEPPOL)

 ## Contact us
-For further information and to provide feedback email eInvoicing@ato.gov.au
+For further information and to provide feedback email eInvoicing@ato.gov.au.